-On a scale of 1 to 10 how much do you want a new phone?
+On a scale of 1 to 10, how much do you want a new phone?
 I always hover around 0 for the first 6 months I’ve had a handset and then over the next couple of months I rise steadily through the scale until I get to 10.
-I can’t get myself a new handset every 6 months though, they cost a fortune.
-Even if I traded in my old one I’d still be laying out $200-300 every 8 months just to make my phone feel new again.
+I can’t get myself a new handset every 6 months, though; they cost a fortune.
+Even if I traded in my old one I’d still be laying out $200-300 every eight months just to make my phone feel new again.

-In reality, however, this is just me being stupid.
-There are plenty of things that can be done to make a phone feel new again even if it is over 2 years old.
-Check out these tips below and you’ll be feeling of your little buddy again in no time.
+In reality, there are plenty of things that can be done to make a phone feel new again, even if it is over two years old.
+Check out these tips below and you’ll be loving your little buddy again in no time.

 Clean out all the old crap you’re not using anymore